Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 ## ZoneCleaningCapability <a id="ZoneCleaningCapability"></a>

 This capability enables you to send your robot to clean one or more (depending on the vendor) zones drawn onto the map.

-Furthermore, this also enables you to define ValetudoZonePresets which are predefined zones that can be called via MQTT.